Filter Visualizations by Metric Values

 - If you remove all attributes and dates from your visualization, the filter by metric value is removed.

 The following image shows a visualization before and after the filtering specified above is applied.

 null) means that there is no data available.
 Null values are displayed as dashes (

 -).
 Null values are not the same as zero values (

-When you filter your data and the target values include null values, you can decide whether such values should be included in the final filtered insight.
+When you filter your data and the target values include null values, you can decide whether such values should be included in the final filtered visualization.
 To include the null values, select the Treat blank values as 0 checkbox.

 $ Avg Check Size) and the number of owned locations (